Author Archives: Bruce Pegg

 Well, now.
 That’s a good — and reasonable — question.
 It’s also a difficult one for me to answer, first because I am not sure I can provide a clear answer and, second, because part of any answer I may … Continue reading

-Welcome to the page for Goin’ Down De Mont: A People’s History of Rock Concerts at Leicester’s De Montfort Hall the forthcoming book by author and rock historian Bruce Pegg. *** PREORDER INFORMATION *** Spenwood Books is now taking preorders … Continue reading
+Welcome to the page for Goin’ Down De Mont: A People’s History of Rock Concerts at Leicester’s De Montfort Hall by author and rock historian Bruce Pegg. *** ORDER INFORMATION *** Spenwood Books is now taking orders for Goin’ Down … Continue reading

 It took me a long, long time to catch up with Steve Hackett.
 Forty-two years, 7 months, and 22 days to be exact.